dclong/blog/misc/content/2012-06-11-parallel-computing-java.markdown

         While this is supported in C/C++, it is not well supported in Java.

 4. The `join` method of threads and the `awaitTermination` method of thread pool (if return true) guarantees happen-before relationship between threads.
-In other words, if you call the join method of a thread, then the changed made by the threads is seenable by the code after the `join` method.
+    In other words,
+    if you call the join method of a thread, then the changed made by the threads is seenable by the code after the `join` method.
     This is also true for the method `awaitTermination` given that it returns `true`.
+    A thread pool cannot be reused after shutdown.
+    To reuse a thread pool,
+    you need to use ExectorCompletionService.
+    ExectorCompletionService handles synchronization for you automatically
+    to place future objects on to a (synchronized) queue for access.

 2. If no barrie (join of threads, termination of thread pool) is set, the order of execuation of thread is underterminant.